sybrew/the-seo-framework/readme.txt

 		* JS Events `tsf-updated-block-editor` and `tsf-updated-block-editor-${type}` now respond to `'slug'` type changes.
 		* jQuery Event `tsf-updated-gutenberg-${type}` now also respond to `'slug'` type changes.
 			* But this event is deprecated.
 Use the JS Event `tsf-updated-block-editor-${type}` instead.
+		* `tsfTerm.taxonomy` is now available.
+	* **Improved:**
+		* Removed redundant lookups and processing in quick-edit by testing if we're editing a post or taxonomy.
+		* Updating the Post's password in the Classic Editor no longer triggers 3 updates sequentially.
 	* **Changed:**
 		* We now use functions instead of constant-arrow-functions in our JS code.
 This makes imlpementing utilities, such as debouncers, easier, thanks to function hoisting.
 			* With that, for all affected functions, we removed `@function` JSDoc annotation, since that's now redundant.